ashneetrathore/ZotSearch/README.md

 ### :classical_building: ARCHITECTURE
 Built in **Python**, the search engine's architecture prioritizes memory efficiency and fast query response times.

-The indexer component of the search engine builds a complete **[inverted index](https://www.cockroachlabs.com/blog/inverted-indexes/)** from the downloaded corpus [(see Configuration #3)](#anchor-point).
-It extracts terms from pages using **tokenization** and **lemmatization**, creates partial inverted indexes on disk, and finally merges these indexes into a single complete index.
+The indexer component of the search engine builds a complete **inverted index** from the downloaded corpus [(see Configuration #3)](#anchor-point).
+It extracts terms from pages using **tokenization** and **lemmatization**, creates partial inverted indexes on disk, and finally merges these indexes into a single index.

 The question might arise *"Why create partial indexes only to merge them later?"*

 Real-world search engines are designed to handle data far larger than what can fit in memory.
 Designed with **scalability** in mind, this search engine is implemented under the assumption that the entire inverted index cannot be held in memory at once.
 During index construction, the indexer periodically offloads the in-memory hash map to disk as partial indexes.
 Even when building the complete index, the indexer writes the hash map to a file whenever a specified memory threshold is reached.

 The indexer is also responsible for computing and storing the relevancy score of each page for every term.
-This search engine uses a **[TF-IDF-based ranking algorithm](https://www.geeksforgeeks.org/machine-learning/understanding-tf-idf-term-frequency-inverse-document-frequency/)**, applying higher weights to text considered more important based off of HTML tags.
+This search engine uses a **TF-IDF-based ranking algorithm**, applying higher weights to text considered more important based off of HTML tags.
 For context, the completed inverted index is structured as a map of `(term → posting)` pairs, where each posting is itself a map of `(document id → relevancy score)` pairs.

 The ranking and retrieval component of the search engine relies on a **multi-level tiered index** structure to achieve fast query response times.
 How was this structure created?
 Alongside constructing the complete index, the indexer generates
 - An index of  `(character, [start position, end position])` pairs